-Two years ago I quit my job of 20 years to remarry, move and become a "farm wife".
-For the most part, I am now a stay at home mom (with the exception of a few temp. odd jobs and sub teaching here and there).
+In 2006 I quit my city job of 20+ years to remarry, move and become a "farm wife".
+For the most part, I am a stay at home mom.

 We also farm.
-Our farms include a large garden, haying, horses, cows, geese, chickens, ducks, rabbits, 2 stocked ponds, small vinyard and an orchard.
+Our farms include a large garden, haying, horses, cows, geese, chickens, ducks, pigs, rabbits, 2 stocked ponds, small vineyard and an orchard.

 We live at the main farm (the one with the animals) and our other farm is currently growing hay, nuts and firewood to harvest this fall.

-In the spring we will be adding sheep, pigs and turkeys.
+In the spring we will be adding sheep, and turkeys.

 We have 5 daughters, (including 2 sets of twins) 3 who are still at home.